Supruim/neofetch/README.md

 Neofetch is a command-line system information tool written in `bash 3.2+`.
 Neofetch displays information about your operating system, software and hardware in an aesthetic and visually pleasing way.

+### Note: @dylanaraps, the original maintainer, has archived neofetch, so I've forked it to allow for continued development.

 The overall purpose of Neofetch is to be used in screen-shots of your system.
 Neofetch shows the information other people want to see.
 There are other tools available for proper system statistic/diagnostics.

 The information by default is displayed alongside your operating system's logo.
 You can further configure Neofetch to instead use an image, a custom ASCII file, your wallpaper or nothing at all.